jwanner83/liferay-npm-bundler-improved/README.md

 ### watch mode

-the `liferay-npm-bundler-improved` also supports a watch mode. if you add the `--watch` option or `-w` to the build command, the bundler first will deploy a special development portlet but with the same specifiers as the normal one and then starts watching the files.
+the `liferay-npm-bundler-improved` also supports a watch mode. if you add the `--watch` option or `-w` to the build command, the bundler first will build (and deploy if you have the `deploy mode` enabled) a special development portlet but with the same specifiers as the normal one and then starts watching the files.

 if a file changes, it will rebuild the code and push it automatically to the development portlet via websocket.